ucb-rit/intro_to_cloud/GEE_Notebook.md

-# Google Earth Engine
+# Google Cloud APIs

-This example will cover using a Google Cloud API (Google Earth Engine) within a Jupyter Notebook for research.
+This example will cover using Google Cloud APIs (*e.g. Google Earth Engine*) within a Jupyter Notebook for research.

 ## Overview of Google Earth Engine